Library

 The CSUMB library faculty and staff are committed to the concept of intellectual freedom as expressed by the American Library Association: “We celebrate and preserve our democratic society by making available the widest possible range of viewpoints, opinions and ideas, so that all individuals have the opportunity to become lifelong learners - informed, literate, educated, and culturally enriched.”[3]

-Several other key library functions also support the goal of collection development: interlibrary loan, which “extends” the collections to items not owned by the library; circulation/course reserve, which facilitates physical access to items owned by the library; and bibliographic services, which acquires, processes, and catalogs items for enhanced access; Archives & Special Collections, which collects and preserves permanently valuable records to support the curricular and research needs of CSUMB faculty and students, and also serves as a repository for select records of the university of permanent historical value; and Digital Commons @ CSUMB, which serves as the university's institutional repository by sharing the scholarly and creative work of CSUMB faculty, students, and staff.
+• Who Selects: Development of the library’s general collections is the responsibility of the library faculty.
+Collection development is not an isolated activity.
+It is one of several integrated activities for which the library faculty are responsible.
+These related activities include liaison with faculty, library instructional services, and reference services.
+Library faculty have selection responsibilities which correspond to their areas of expertise, experience, and interest.
+The library faculty have liaison responsibilities and interact frequently with faculty in order to understand the current and future information needs of the academic programs.
+When appropriate, some selection decisions are made in consultation with the disciplinary faculty.
+In some cases (databases, journals, or high priced items), selection decisions are made by the library faculty as a group.
+Several other key library functions also support the goal of collection development: interlibrary loan, which “extends” the collections to items not owned by the library; circulation/course reserve, which facilitates physical access to items owned by the library; and bibliographic services, which acquires, processes, and catalogs items for enhanced access; archives & special collections, which collects and preserves permanently valuable records to support the curricular and research needs of CSUMB faculty and students, and also serves as a repository for select records of the university of permanent historical value; and Digital Commons @ CSUMB, which serves as the university's institutional repository by sharing the scholarly and creative work of CSUMB faculty, students, and staff.

 Ongoing selection of serials and electronic resources: The responsibility for the ongoing selection of print serials and electronic resources is shared by all library faculty.
 Because of the long-term financial commitment involved, selection decisions for these materials are made by the collective library faculty.
-When appropriate, the library faculty make selection decisions in consultation with the faculty.
+When appropriate, the library faculty make selection decisions in consultation with the disciplinary faculty.

 Selection criteria: Library faculty consider the following standard, evaluative criteria when making selection decisions (this list is not exhaustive):